Thoughts on a Mutualist Minimum

 But in a non-capitalist system, we would start by not stripping the workers of the fruits of their collective work.
-With no capitalists demanding to be enriched on the basis of a "right of increase," the social aspects of production could be disposed of socially, ideally both through enriching the live of the workers and by contributing to the system of guarantees.
+With no capitalists demanding to be enriched on the basis of a “right of increase,” the social fruits of production could be disposed of socially, ideally both through enriching the lives of the workers and by contributing to the system of guarantees.

 If we were plowing even a fraction of what is absorbed by the real parasites in our present system back into the care of those unable to work, we would be well on our way to our “social minimum.”
 And the potential is much greater than that, particularly with an emphasis on cost-price exchange, which reduces inefficiencies in the market (assuming margins aren’t cut *too* close) and socializes much of the profit.
 Social profit-seeking is obviously going to produce rather different results.

 How will those things happen in *any* society?